cofacts/rumors-fb-bot/README.md

 ## State diagram & Documents

-This is a one of the sub-project of [真的假的](http://beta.hackfoldr.org/rumors)。
+This is a one of the sub-project of [Cofacts 真的假的](http://beta.hackfoldr.org/rumors)。

 This state diagram describes how the FB bot talks to users: